PIETIUXI23/SOKOBAN_AI/README.md

 # Sokoban AI Solver Basic
 This is my assignment in the "Introduction to Artificial Intelligence" subject at College.
+The project is referenced and further expanded with player modes.

 The project is about building an AI solver for the game called SOKOBAN using python programming laguage.
 # Algorithm used